Perth, Western Australia:

 Winthrop Hall, one of the most beautiful buildings in Perth (perhaps in Australia), was completed in 1932.

-The arched court area, in the second photo below, can be seen just right of centre in this image.
+The arched court area, shown in another photo below, can be seen just right of centre in this image.

 Winthrop Hall reminds me of the similarly beautiful Bonython Hall (opened 1936) in the University of Adelaide and the interior of the Mortlock Wing (opened in 1884) in the South Australian Library, also in Adelaide.